Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study

-\item{\textit{Steady state of $Z$ is dependent on $S_y$ in Coherent type 2 rFFL motif but not in Coherent type 3 rFFL :}} The steady state of $Z$ responds strongly to $S_y$ in case of coherent type $2$ rFFL and the inverted output nature is lost when $S_y=0$ (at $S_x = 0$, $S_y = 1$ the $Z$ steady state is inverted in nature).
-But the steady state of $Z$ is not dependent on $S_y$ in case of coherent type $3$ rFFL motif.
-Both these behaviors are similar to the conventional motif responses. \item{\textit{Pulse generation in $S_x$ off state of Incoherent rFFL motifs:}} Incoherent type $2$ and $3$ cFFL model motif shows pulse formation in $S_x$ off state for AND gate logic.
-Our AND logic rFFL model shows similar results in output as shown in Fig. \ref{pulse}a and \ref{pulse}c. $X$ and $Z$ are collecting resource from the pool $T$, and thus $X$ is putting a repression in $Z$ production, strength depending upon resource affinity.
-Now for incoherent type $3$ motif, at $t=10$, the complex formation of $X$, that is in a straight forward way the production of $X$ is blocked and no resource demands for $X$ is valid as well.
-Thus the available resource pool is now open for $Z$ and the repression in terms of resource is no more.
-Thus $Z$ production suddenly increases at $S_x$ off state.
-The wiring pattern shows $X$ activates $Y$, which is also an activator of $Z$, thus as $X=0$ now this $X$ can't activate $Y$, eventually $Y$ production decreases and further $Z$ production decreases as $Y$ is not produced enough so it can't activate $Z$, thus $Z$ decays eventually.
-Thus $Z$ shows a pulse in output as the sudden increase in production and eventually dies out.
-Similarly the pulse formation in Incoherent type $2$ rFFL motif can be explained.
+\item{\textit{\textbf{Pulse generation in $S_x$ off state of incoherent rFFL motifs:}}}\\ Incoherent type $2$ and $3$ cFFL model motif shows pulse formation in $S_x$ off state for AND gate logic.
+Our AND logic rFFL model shows similar results in output as shown in Fig. \ref{pulse}(a) and \ref{pulse}(c). $X$ and $Z$ are collecting resource from the pool $T$, and thus $X$ is putting a repression in $Z$ production, strength depending upon resource affinity.
+Now, for incoherent type $3$ motif, at $t=10$, the complex formation of $X$, that is, in a straightforward way, the production of $X$ is blocked, and no resource demands $X$ are valid as well.
+Thus, the available resource pool is now open for $Z$, and the repression in terms of resources is no more.
+Thus, $Z$ production suddenly increases at $S_x$ off state.
+The wiring architecture shows $X$ activates $Y$, which is also an activator of $Z$.
+Now when $X=0$, this $X$ can't activate $Y$, eventually, $Y$ production decreases, and further $Z$ production decreases, as $Y$ is not produced enough so it can't activate $Z$.
+Thus, $Z$ (or more specifically $Z_F$ for rFFL incoherent type 3) decays eventually.
+Thus, $Z_F$ for this rFFL incoherent type 3 motif shows a pulse in output, as the sudden increase in production eventually dies out.
+Similarly, the pulse formation in the incoherent type $2$ rFFL motif can be explained.\\